HehehehaBawg/URMOM/README.md

 After that, it will be live on your computer and accessible from your computer at http://localhost:8080/ - accessing it from another computer is beyond the scope of this guide, but it is possible.

-## Running the website on ~~Heroku~~/Bluemix/Azure/AWS/etc

-This project should be runnable without modification on many cloud providers.
-Clone/download the code and deploy it, or just click one of the buttons above.
-(I used to use heroku, but they have since updated changed their policies to not allow it.)

 # About the project

 The the core of the nodeunblocker.com has been extracted into a [standalone library](https://github.com/nfriedly/node-unblocker) to make it more flexible, but everything you need to run the website is right here.

 This project is released under the terms of the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html).

-All source code is copyright [Nathan Friedly](http://nfriedly.com/).